Consumer electronics store: History

 By the 1980s and 1990s, the U.S. was covered by pan-regional and national chains of big box retailers, such as the defunct Circuit City and The Good Guys and the extant Best Buy, where audio and video was a major line of merchandise, next to home appliances, cellphones and computers, putting pressure on independent dealers.

-As by the 2010s, technology provided the vast majority of consumers with a high quality audio and video experience via their smartphone and cheap flatscreen televisions, a mass consumer market in the U.S. for larger audio and video components — other than televisions and smaller items — has vanished.
-Best Buy and a few regional chains remain in business.
-The independent dealers that remain cater to an ever more sophisticated niche of those looking for the highest quality audio and video reproduction.
+By the 2010s, smartphones and flat-screen televisions provided consumers with audio and video capabilities.
+Consequently, the mass consumer market in the U.S. for larger audio and video components, excluding televisions and smaller items, decreased.
+Best Buy and a few regional chains continue to operate, while the remaining independent dealers serve a niche market focused on audio and video reproduction.